 … to selling skateboards

-But around five years ago, I had to pivot again!
+But in 2014, I had to pivot again!
 My family’s skateboard business was in dire straights.
 So I took over the business and quickly turned things around.

 But as successful as I was at selling skateboards … it didn’t make me happy.
 I longed to get back to my North Star of “making a difference”.

 That’s what led me down the path of UX design.
-Recently, I completed a 10-week UX Design Transform at Academy Xi.
+In 2019, I completed a 10-week UX Design Transform at Academy Xi.
 You can read about it here.